-- the Group itself, i.e. SUEZ employees, shareholders and entities;
+- The company itself, i.e. SUEZ employees, shareholders and entities

-- the market, in which the Group maintains relations with its customers, suppliers, partners and competitors;
+- The market, where we maintain relations with our customers, suppliers, partners and competitors

-- the environment, made up of the world around it, in the countries where the Group is implemented.
+- The environment, in the countries where we are implemented.

-To reaffirm its commitment to ethical values, SUEZ is a member of the Global Compact Initiative, which is based on the 10 principles of the United Nations Global Compact, and is one of the most advanced companies (COP Global Compact Advanced).
-SUEZ is also a member of the French section of Transparency International.
+To reaffirm our commitment to ethical values, we are also a member of the Global Compact Initiative, which is based on the 10 principles of the United Nations Global Compact, and is one of the most advanced companies (COP Global Compact Advanced).
+We’re also a member of the French section of Transparency International.

 The SUEZ ethics charter

-The Board of Directors' Ethics and Sustainable Development Committee is tasked with monitoring the ethics policy and ensuring employees' respect of the individual and collective values underlying the Group's actions.
+The Board of Directors' Ethics and Sustainable Development Committee is tasked with monitoring the ethics policy and guaranteeing employees' respect of the individual and collective values underlying our actions.

-The ethics policy is coordinated by the General Secretary, who is the Group's ethics officer.
-To ensure that this policy is implemented, the Group has a network of about 30 ethics officers whose role is to implement the policy within their entity and ensure that ethics-related questions and alerts are properly handled.
+The ethics policy is coordinated by the General Secretary, who is the group's ethics officer.
+To make sure this policy is implemented, we have a network of about 30 ethics officers whose role is to implement the policy within their entity and ensure that ethics-related questions and alerts are properly handled.